OV – Commfides standard validation

-With an organization-validated SSL certificate, the user can click on the padlock to get more information about both the business and the domain listed in the certificate, as well as which trusted third party benefits from the connection.
+With an organization-validated SSL certificate, the user can click on the padlock to get more information about both the business and the domain listed in the certificate, as well as which trusted third party that has verified the company.

 Commfides is such a trusted third party and always performs thorough control of the domain and business.
 We always recommend minimum OV validation for all public websites.